Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-woqoPQxH1aQ.md

 ### Transcript

-> would the engineer be a smoker though i don't know it's this is like role play yeah
+> would the engineer be a smoker though I don't know it's this is like role play yeah
 >
 > [Music]
 >